 In my case, using a relatively weak air compressor, the key was to patiently alternate.
 After partially seating the bead with a tire lever, adding the sealant through the valve core, and starting to inflate the tire, I could only reach around 10 psi at first due to many small leaks.

 Then I shook the sealant around inside the tire, rotating and twisting to get it to flow into any cracks between the bead and rim.
 Then I tried inflating again and was able to reach 13 psi.

 More shaking and spinning to distribute sealant… More pumping… 15 psi.
 Repeat… 19 psi.
 Eventually I was able to get high enough pressure to fully pop the bead against the rim, but it definitely didn’t happen all in one go.

-Once the tires seemed to be holding air, I laid them flat and flipped sides a couple times over the next day.
-They lost a little air, and I pumped them up again.
-Once they held air consistently for a few days, I declared them ready.
+Once the tires seem to be holding air, lay them flat and flip sides a couple times over the next day.
+If they lose a little air, pump them up again.
+Once they hold air consistently for a few days you can declare them ready to roll.

 Dealing With Sealant

 I probably shouldn’t admit this in a post about working on bikes, but I don’t really like getting my hands dirty, literally speaking.
 So the idea of dealing with sealant was initially unappealing, especially after hearing people describe it as “basically glue.”